SHARP in the Field

 Milwaukee Art Museum tours have been a part of the SHARP curriculum since its inception in 1996.
 The 5th grade curriculum focuses on storytelling in art.

-Waukesha SHARP students attend field studies at EB Shurts Environmental Education Center, Prairie Springs Environmental Education Center, Retzer Nature Center, Sharon Lynne Wilson Center, Waukesha County Folk Fair, and Waukesha County Historical Society & Museum.
+Waukesha SHARP students attend field studies at EB Shurts Environmental Education Center, Prairie Springs Environmental Education Center, Retzer Nature Center, Sharon Lynne Wilson Center, Intergenerational Heritage Fair, and Waukesha County Historical Society & Museum.

 Summer Learning Gain Initiative (SLGI) and After School Learning Initiative (ASLI)